GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 There are literally millions of books, articles, guides, and classes online and in person dedicated to strategy topics.
 Most of them cover a tactical approach to strategy—tips and tricks.
 Some mention the thinking process but rarely are there any answers to the posted questions.

 The questions we raise in this book might not have all the answers either.
 However, now you know where to look for them and how to validate the answers you found.
 You can articulate the problem you are solving and prove with data that it is the right problem to solve for the business.
-You can create your own plan including resources, technology, and languages; justify it; and set up metrics and reports to manage expectations of the many stakeholders you now know you have.
+You can create your own plan including resources, technology, and languages, justify it, and set up metrics and reports to manage expectations of the many stakeholders you now know you have.

 In this Playbook, we attempted to connect the strategic-thinking process to real-life situations.
 We showed you how Globalization strategy fits into your company strategy, amplifies your business in international markets, and guides your execution and technology.
 There are charts, graphs, tables, and examples to help you apply Globalization thinking models to your current organization and roles.